gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 ```

 Now let's create a new branch that will point to this new commit, and in this
-way we avoid losing this work if we jump to a different branch.
+way, we avoid losing this work if we jump to a different branch.

 ```
 $ git switch -c changelog